Matthew Kuhnemann: Career

 Kuhnemann made his Test debut in the second Test against India in India in February 2023.
 He was not originally in the squad, with Ashton Agar and Mitchell Swepson being selected ahead of him.
 But when Swepson returned to Australia for personal reasons, Kuhnemann was added to the squad.
 Kuhnemann was then selected ahead of Agar for the second Test, and kept his place for the third and fourth Tests.
-On March 1 2023 in the third Test at Indore, Kuhnemann took his maiden international five-wicket haul.
+On March 1, 2023 in the third Test at Indore, Kuhnemann took his maiden international five-wicket haul.
 Kuhnemann finished the first innings with figures of 5/16, playing an important role in Australia’s victory over India.

 Kuhnemann was selected for the Australian Cricket team’s 2025 tour of Sri-Lanka.
 However, Kuhnemann sustained an injury to his right thumb in a Big Bash League game which required surgery.
 This left Kuhnemann in doubt for the tour.
 However, he was eventually cleared to play the first Test.
 In the first Test at Galle, Kuhnemann took his second five-wicket haul in tests finishing the second innings with figures of 5/63.
 Kuhnemann took a further four wickets in the third innings helping to steer Australia to a convincing win.
 He took 7 wickets in the second Test, finishing the series as the leading wicket-taker with 16 wickets at an average of 17.18.
 He was reported for a suspected illegal bowling action at the conclusion of the second Test by the match officials, and was subsequently suspended from bowling in international matches until testing could be completed.
 On 26 February, his action was cleared after undergoing testing with the International Cricket Council, allowing him to continue bowling in international matches.

+On the 16th of March 2026, playing in a Sheffield Shield match for Tasmania, Khunemann scored his maiden first-class half-century, scoring 56 off of 201 deliveries against Queensland.